 # Geoprocessing tools return a result object of the derived output dataset.

-# A print statement will display the string representation of the output.
+# Using print function will display the string representation of the output.

 # also has a getOutput() method that can be used for the same purpose.

 You can index the result object using either getOutput or Python indexing.
 The index can be the integer index of the parameter, or the parameter's name.
 When indexing the result object or using its getOutput method, the return value is a string.
 This is an important consideration when running a tool with a derived output parameter such as Get Count, which provides a count of records in a table, or Calculate Default Cluster Tolerance, which provides a cluster tolerance value.
 To convert to the expected type, built-in Python functions, such as int or float, can be used.

 A derived parameter requires no interaction from the user and does not show up on the tool dialog box or as an argument to the tool in Python.
 Derived types are always output parameters.